 A student may not participate in activities, rehearsals, practices, and/or games on a day the student is absent from school.

-The building opens at 7 a.m. daily.
-Student hours are from 7:30 a.m. - 2:25 p.m.
-The school will provide supervision for students 30 minutes prior to the start of each school day, and 30 minutes following the first dismissal.
-Students must leave the campus immediately upon dismissal unless involved in a supervised after-school activity.
+The building opens at 7:00 daily.
+Student hours are from 7:30 – 2:25.
+The school will provide supervision for students 30 minutes prior to the start of each school day, and 30 minutes following first dismissal.
+Students must leave the campus immediately upon dismissal unless involved in a supervised after school activity.
 Car riders must load and unload at the designated area for parent pickup.
-Students involved in an after-school activity must report to the supervising teacher/coach immediately.
+Students involved in an after school activity must report to the supervising teacher/coach immediately.
 Car riders who have not been picked up after an extended amount of time will be brought back into the school.
 A parent will need to come inside to pick them up.

 Students riding buses will board buses parked in the bus lanes alongside the school.
-All students who ride in cars are to be picked up in the area specifically designated for parent pickup.
+All students who ride in cars are to be picked up in an area specifically designated for parent pick up.

-Bookbags, drawstring bags and other bags of any type are to be placed in a student’s locker upon arrival and then retrieved only if a student has PE or at the end of the day, unless approved by administration.
+Bookbags, drawstring bags and other bags of any type are to be placed in a student’s locker upon arrival, unless approved by administration.

 Students are allowed to bring cell phones and other electronic devices to school; however, these devices must be powered off and stored in the student’s locker during the school day.
 Cell phones and electronic devices which are out of the locker during the school day will be confiscated.
 Students with repeated violations of this policy may be subject to further disciplinary action.